nashervinesiaton/Pet-Adoption-Management-System/README.md

 # FurEverHome: Pet Adoption Record System

 ## Description
-**FurEver Home** is a simple CRUD-web based application designed to help managed pet records for an animal shelter.
-The system allows an **admin** to add, view, update, and delete pet details such as name, breed, age, and adoption status.
+**FurEver Home** is a data-driven command center for animal shelters.
+You manage the entire shelter lifecycle from a single, flat-design interface.
+This system replaces simple lists with analytics, clinical logs, and automated pipelines.

 ---